SoumyabrataBanik/Backend-Nodejs-TypeScript/Readme.md

-# Fullstack App
+# Backend Designed on Node.js, Express.js and MongoDB

-This is a fullstack app built using Node.js, Express.js, MongoDB, Mongoose and TypeScript.
+This backend is built using Node.js, Express.js, MongoDB, Mongoose and TypeScript.